 What makes Headspring stand out from other companies you’ve worked for or considered?

 Headspring has some of the most competitive benefits in the market, always striving to give employees the best.
-Our flexible work schedule is backed up by official perks like working from home on Wednesdays, three days of sick leave, paternity and maternity leave, and 18 PTO days.
+Our flexible work schedule is backed up by official perks like, three days of sick leave, paternity and maternity leave, and 18 PTO days.

-At our weekly all-hands meeting, we learn everything related to the company’s finances, culture, sales forecasts, project status, etc. Information is openly shared throughout every level of the organization, so that we’re all completely aware of what’s happening at every moment.
+At our weekly al-hands meeting, we learn everything related to the company’s finances, culture, sales forecasts, project status, etc. Information is openly shared throughout every level of the organization so that we’re all completely aware of what’s happening at every moment.
 That’s what builds trust and a collaborative culture.

 Tell us about a benefit that you think makes the biggest impact on employee satisfaction?